marcosivni/WebHigiia/README.md

 ## Background technologies and 3rd-party libraries

-Higiia client tool relies on a series of background technologies and 3rd-party libraries, namely:
+The Higiia client tool relies on a series of background technologies and 3rd-party libraries, namely:

 1. Background technologies
     - [Qt SDK][qt] - Qt Cross-Platform and SDK C++ development environment.